Fraud Blocker

 It usually appears around age 12 and likely affects more people than we realize, though it often goes unmentioned to healthcare providers.

-Diagnosis requires a case history and audiological test procedures in order to distinguish between misophonia and hyperacusis, which has similar symptoms.
+Diagnosis requires a case history and audiological test procedures to distinguish between misophonia and hyperacusis, which have similar symptoms.

-Subtypes of misophonia, like phonophobia, are also identified based on fear being the dominant factor.
+Subtypes of the condition, like phonophobia, are also identified based on fear being the dominant factor.

-Commonly observed reactions include avoidance of triggering stimuli, difficulty focusing on tasks unrelated to sound, and mimicry of the stimulus for cancelling it out.
+Commonly observed reactions include avoidance of triggering stimuli, difficulty focusing on tasks unrelated to sound, and mimicry of the stimulus for cancelling it.

-Physiological responses such as increased myelination, higher amounts of LDLs, or auditory late potentials may be present in misophonic patients, depending on their individual circumstances.
+Depending on their circumstances, physiological responses such as increased myelination, higher amounts of LDLs, or auditory late potentials may be present in misophonic patients.

 Anecdotal cases have linked misophonia with mood disorders or Tourette syndrome, but further research needs to be done to confirm these correlations.

-Currently, there are no pharmaceutical options available, but tinnitus retraining therapy (TRT) might help manage triggers, as well as neuropsychiatric therapies such as cognitive restructuring or stress inoculation training, which can decrease anger-related behaviours.
+Currently, there are no pharmaceutical options available.
+Still, tinnitus retraining therapy (TRT) might help manage triggers, as well as neuropsychiatric therapies such as cognitive restructuring or stress inoculation training, which can decrease anger-related behaviours.

 Causes and Physiology